MoSeeb98/moseeb98.github.io/index.md

 author_profile: true
 ---

-## Welcome
+## Welcome!
-I am a PhD student at the [ifo Center for the Economics of Education](https://www.ifo.de/en/research/ifo-center-for-the-economics-of-education) and [LMU](https://www.lmu.de/en/index.html) Munich.
-This fall, I will be a visiting researcher in the [Department of Economics at Yale University](https://economics.yale.edu/about-economics).
-My research focuses on labor and education economics, primarily using LinkedIn data to study skills, careers, and labor market inequality.
+I am a PhD student at the [ifo Center for the Economics of Education](https://www.ifo.de/en/research/ifo-center-for-the-economics-of-education) and [LMU](https://www.lmu.de/en/index.html) Munich, currently doing a research stay at the [Yale Department of Economics](https://economics.yale.edu/about-economics).
+I am an applied microeconomist working at the intersection of education and labor economics.
+My research primarily uses LinkedIn data to study how skills, social connections, and technological change shape career trajectories and labor market inequality.

 ---